 Read more about the PhD coordinator

-For problems and advice regarding the relationship between you and your supervisor, or personal matters, you can consult the confidential advisor Dr Anke Oenema.
+For problems and advice regarding the relationship between you and your supervisor, or personal matters, you can consult the confidential advisors Dr Anke Oenema or prof.dr.
+Jochen Cals.
 All information shared with the confidential advisor remains confidential and will only be shared with others when you have given permission.

 CAPHRI has three PhD representatives, of which one is PhD representative in the PhD committee (FPC) of FHML.
 They communicate with all CAPHRI PhD candidates on a regular basis, to inform them of developments, courses, and the CAPHRI PhD candidate meetings that they organise.
 The representatives regularly discuss matters with the PhD panel (consisting of one PhD per CAPHRI Department) and the Educational Board.